5 min read

 Check out content and practical guides to help inform your enrollment strategies and programs.

-I’ll give the shortened version first in case you’re reading this on the go, and then the more detailed version later on!
+I’ll give a shortened version in case you’re reading this on the go, and then a more detailed version later on!

 After you have that figured out, you can start to look for colleges that take into consideration how your academic performance and the typical academic performance of a college match up.
 Usually, these are categorized based on your likelihood of acceptance: likely, level, and reach.

-College lists usually are about 10 or so colleges with a balance of likely, level, and reach schools, each unique to you.
-Ideally, you should have somewhere between around 3 likely schools, 3-4 level schools, and 2-3 reach schools so that you’ll have a bunch of options when the time comes to choose!
+College lists usually contain about 10 or so colleges with a balance of likely, level, and reach schools.
+These lists should be unique to you!
+Ideally, you should have somewhere around 3 likely schools, 3-4 level schools, and 2-3 reach schools so that you’ll have a bunch of options when the time comes to choose!

-Let’s break down what these categories mean, and how they help you determine which schools you can get into.
+Let’s define these categories, and explore how they help you determine which schools you can get into.

 (Here’s the shorter version I promised!):